The Remy Project: Reconciling The Etymology for the Hamite Descendants of Noah

 I had never would have guessed that a project like this that was started as a basic glassmaker ancestry project would furnish the findings provided above.
 Each small step I took, there would be another place for me to step.
 I'm more convinced than not that this was worth pursuing as this is a sincere gift from the lord and this is a a literal blessing that is so awesome I can barely contain it.

-I now have more than enough excuses to travel the world, Belgium, Rheims, Rome, Nile River, et ...
+I now have more than enough excuses to travel the world, Belgium, Rheims, Rome, Nile River, etc...
 I would eventually like to have more genealogy work done and converse with career Egyptologists about the Remi/Kemi.
-The last major contribution for this project was done on July 27th, 2018.

 Miscellaneous: Stained Glass in Reims Cathedral